-Earth Overshoot Day 2021 Calculator: What is Earth Overshoot Day?
+Earth Overshoot Day 2022: What is Earth Overshoot Day?

 July 29: This is the day in 2021 when humanity had consumed all the renewable resources that the planet can renew in a single year, also known as Earth Overshoot Day.
 How is Earth Overshoot Day calculated and why is it different for each country?
 Let's take a look at this fateful day and explore the solutions to move the date!

 I stand up for real climate action, I offset my CO2 emissions!Global warming is everyone's business!
 To offset your CO2 emissions and participate in the energy transition, call Selectra for free.

 What is Earth Overshoot Day and how does it affect us?